-Loop bounding analysis tries to find cells that act as loop counters, to find bounds on the values of these counters, and thus bound the number of loop iterations.
+Loop bounding analysis tries to find cells that act as loop counters, to find bounds on the values of these counters, and thus to bound the number of loop iterations.

-When loop-bounds in a subprogram are known, the ILP analysis finds the worst-case path in the subprogram in the usual way as the solution of an ILP problem where the unknowns are the number of times each CFG node or edge is executed, the constraints are derived from the CFG and the loop-bounds, and the objective is to maximise the execution time.
+When loop-bounds in a subprogram are known, we use the Implicit Path Enumeration Technique [6] to find the worst-case path in the subprogram as the solution of an ILP problem where the unknowns are the number of times each CFG node or edge is executed, the constraints are derived from the CFG and the loop-bounds, and the objective is to maximise the total execution time of the subprogram.
+Subprograms are processed in bottom-up order so that the WCET of each call is known when the caller is processed.